 earlier in 2018 i came to the conclusion that i was no longer in pursuit of understanding the meaning of life, or the knowledge of how to achieve happiness. i had reached a point where i felt as though i finally understood everything. i also maintain this position. i feel i have nothing else to learn. any new insights that i get are mere echoes, or repetitions of previous insights.

 now, with this understanding unfortunately comes a dreadful awareness which has been plaguing me ever since; one that i have yet to properly acknowledge.

 we, as humans, are in a perpetual state of anxiety. we are in survival mode. all of the things that we seek are those which provide us with, at the core, a sense of security (which brings us relief of the anxiety). that security may come in different forms, whether it be a sense of belonging, sustenance, shelter, and so fourth.

-with the ever increasing need for stimuli, happiness, as a permanent state, must be an illusion. it must instead be something which can only be felt in fleeting moments of novelty, when we are satisfying our needs (once a certain threshold of stimuli has been reached).
+with the ever increasing need for stimuli, happiness, as a permanent state, must be an illusion. it must instead be something which can only be felt in fleeting moments of novelty, when we are satisfying our needs; once a certain threshold of stimuli has been reached.

 the only rational alternative to pursuing happiness, then, is to pursue a permanent state of “okayness.” in other words, a mere absence of pain (a state of neutrality). but that is the sobering part of this realization. because it is exactly what invites the question of the meaning of life: what is the point of living, if just “okayness” is the goal? doesn’t death accomplish that? why live instead, if pain and suffering are inevitable?

 the only rational answer is: because it is the only way to experience and enjoy the fleeting moments of happiness and pleasure.